deors/workshop-pipelines/readme.md

 Before leaving SonarQube, let's configure the webhook that will be leveraged by SonarQube to let Jenkins know that a requested analysis has finished.

-Click on `Administration` on the top menu and afterwards on `Webhooks` on the left menu.
+Click on `Administration` on the top menu and afterwards on `Configuration`and `Webhooks` in the horizontal menu below.
+Click the `Create` button.
 Enter `ci-jenkins` for the webhook name, and for the URL, the Jenkins home URL appending `/sonarqube-webhook`.
 For example, for a server running on AWS EC2, the URL would look like: `http://ec2-xxx-xxx-xxx-xxx.eu-west-1.compute.amazonaws.com:9080/jenkins/sonarqube-webhook`.

-Click the `Save` button and configuration on the SonarQube side is ready.
+Click the `Create` button and configuration on the SonarQube side is ready.

 Login to Jenkins with the previously configured administrator credentials.